hackclub/hackclub/workshops/login_auth/README.md

   }
 });
 ```
-As you created two divisions in the HTML file, you need to display a division with ID `login_div` at the login page and a division with ID `user_div` after the login page or when the user is signed-in.
+Now we can show the division with ID `login_div` at the login page and the division with ID `user_div` when the user is signed-in.

-So in the above code, some changes have to be made.

-Add below two lines of code in the `if` condition of the above code.
+Add the two lines of code below in the `if` condition of the code above.

 ```javascript
 document.getElementById("user_div").style.display = "block";